thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   with the center frequency at 40 MHz.
 Time is relative to excitation at the source transducer and the plotted time axes limits are kept consistent to demonstrate time shifts.
-Amplitudes are kept consistent at each frequency, but the excitation amplitude was adjusted with frequency so sufficient signal-to-noise ratio was obtained without saturation and non-linear propagation.
+Amplitudes are kept consistent at each frequency, but the excitation amplitude is adjusted with frequency so sufficient signal-to-noise ratio is obtained without saturation and non-linear propagation.
 The dramatic effect of non-linear attenuation on the signal shape can be seen in d).